Schema#

 IdentifierField#

-The Identifier field type is a special Text field type.
-It is used to identify a document in the index.
+The Identifier field type is used to

-Lets have a look at the following example fields of a document:
+Let’s have a look at the following example fields of a document:

 <?php